-ElectriCities also supplies management services to North Carolina’s two municipal Power Agencies: North Carolina Municipal Power Agency Number 1 (NCMPA1) and North Carolina Eastern Municipal Power Agency (NCEMPA).
+ElectriCities also supplies management services to both North Carolina Municipal Power Agency Number 1 (NCMPA1) and North Carolina Eastern Municipal Power Agency (NCEMPA).

-ElectriCities maintains a complex network covering thousands of square miles, collecting data from a variety of meters and telemetry equipment in order to offer comprehensive communications and management services to its member utilities.
-The traditional method of installing copper 56k circuits to each site was cost-prohibitive and increased the risk of lightning strike damage.
-An alternative communications method, such as fiber optics, would reduce the threat of lightning strikes but still be prohibitively expensive and excessive for the relatively limited bandwidth needs of each site.
+Available technologies for expanding communications networks had pros and cons.
+To install traditional copper 56k circuits to each site would be cost-prohibitive while increasing the risk of physical damage from trees and lightning strikes.
+Alternative communications methods, such as fiber optics, might reduce the threat of lightning strikes but were prohibitively expensive and excessive for the relatively limited bandwidth needs of each site.

-With the varied mix of meters in the field and a requirement for reliable and secure meter polling data communication, ElectriCities was looking for an LTE solution that was dependable enough to maintain a network connection for frequent meter reading, and flexible enough to support communications with Schneider, Itron, JEMStar and SEL devices.
+With the inevitable mix of meters already deployed in the field, and requirements for secure and reliable meter polling data communication, it was imperative to find a centrally managed cellular solution that is dependable enough to maintain a network connection for frequent meter reading, and flexible enough to support communications with Schneider, Itron, JEMStar and SEL devices.

-ElectriCities saved over $300,000 annually on telemetry charges by implementing Digi TransPort® WR31, an intelligent 4G LTE router, and Digi WR21, a compact and low-cost 3G/4G LTE M2M enterprise router, to obtain real-time data on substation meters and generators in the field.
-Additionally, ElectriCities found that Digi LTE routers maintained a more reliable VPN connection than the cellular modems they had used in the past.
+ElectriCities saved over $300,000 on telemetry charges the first year after implementing Digi solutions for real-time data gathering on substation meters and generators installed in the field.
+Savings have continued to grow annually.
+Additionally, ElectriCities found that Digi LTE routers maintain a far more reliable VPN connection than the dial-up modems they had used in the past.

-The use of Digi technology resulted in savings in key areas across the network: yearly lightning strike costs were decreased by $20,000 per site by using wireless routers; while fewer man-hours spent trouble-shooting and repairing equipment, coupled with reduced maintenance contracts, resulted in an additional savings of $30,000 per year, per site.
+The use of Digi technology resulted in savings for key areas across the network: yearly lightning strike costs were decreased by $20,000 per site by using wireless routers.
+Additionally, spending fewer hours troubleshooting and repairing equipment, coupled with reduced maintenance contracts, resulted in an additional savings of $30,000 per year, per site.

-Overall, ElectriCities was able to more reliably and efficiently supply management and communications services across a vast geographic area to improve and enhance delivery to member municipalities and customers.
+ElectriCities is able to more reliably and efficiently supply management and communications services across a vast geographic area improving and enhancing power delivery to member municipalities and customers.